Texiwill/aac-lib/base/README.md

 more items.

 ### Changelog
+1.5.4 vCLI: support for vCLI 6.7

+1.7.4 Base: Fixed issue with empty dependencies

 1.6.0 PowerCLI: Support for PowerCLI 10.x and Latest PowerShell + Debian

 1.7.3 Base: Changes to package management and error output